Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Proofs

 \subsection{Proof of Theorem \ref{theorem:2}: Class II source sets}

 We now prove Theorem \ref{theorem:2}, which exactly characterizes $\edpopt(\mc{P},D)$ for the Class II source sets as introduced in Definition \ref{def: classes}.
-To this end, we first define distortion levels

-such that for any $k$, $D^{(k)}$ corresponds to the case wherein at most $k-1$ letters of the input are suppressed and the output alphabet size is at least $M-k$, if $D < D^{(k)}$.
+Recall that we defined distortion levels $D^{(k)}$ in \eqref{eq: D^k} such that for any $k$, $D^{(k)}$ corresponds to the case wherein at most $k-1$ letters of the input are suppressed and the output alphabet size is at least $M-k$, if $D < D^{(k)}$.
 On the other hand, for $D \ge D^{(k)}$, the output alphabet size may be suppressed by $k$ or more elements.
 Through the following lemma, we first prove that perfect privacy, i.e. zero leakage, can be achieved if and only if $D \ge D^{(M-1)}$.

 \begin{lemma} $\edpopt(\mc{P},D)=0$ if and only if $D \ge D^{(M-1)}$. \end{lemma}

 \begin{IEEEproof} We first prove the converse and show that $\edpopt(\mc{P},D)=0$ only if $D \ge D^{(M-1)}$.
 Let $Q$ be a $(\mc{P},D)$-valid mechanism with $\edp(Q)=0$.
 This implies all elements of the $i^{\text{th}}$ column have the same value, namely $a_i$, where $0 \le a_i \le 1$ and $\sum_{i=1}^{M} a_i = 1$.
 Hence, the corresponding distortion values for $Q$ are $D_i = 1-a_i, \forall i$, where $0 \le D_i \le 1$ and $\sum_{i=1}^{M} D_i = M-1$.
 Also, recall that for any distribution $P$, we have $P_1 \ge P_2 \ge \ldots \ge P_M$.
 Therefore, by replacing $D_1$ with zero and $D_i, i>1$ with one, we can further lower bound the distortion as $\sum_{i=1}^{M} P_i D_i \ge \sum_{i=2}^{M} P_i$.
 Note that $Q$ is a $(\mc{P},D)$-valid mechanism, and therefore $\sum_{i=2}^{M} P_i \le D$.
 Taking the maximum over all $P \in \mc{P}$ gives $D^{(M-1)}=\max_{P \in \mc{P}}\sum_{i=2}^{M} P_i \le D$.